 Mar.
 31, 2020

 Joint Venture Agreement

-In November 2011, we entered into an affiliation agreement with the Mayo Foundation for Medical Education and Research (“Mayo”), subsequently amended.
-Under the agreement, we formed a joint venture with Mayo in May 2013 to focus on developing oncology diagnostic services and tests utilizing next generation sequencing.
+In November 2011, the Company entered into an affiliation agreement with the Mayo Foundation for Medical Education and Research (“Mayo”), subsequently amended.
+Under the agreement, the Company formed a joint venture with Mayo in May 2013 to focus on developing oncology diagnostic services and tests utilizing next generation sequencing.
 The joint venture is a limited liability company, with each party initially holding fifty percent of the issued and outstanding membership interests of the new entity (the “JV”).

-The agreement requires aggregate capital contributions by us of up to $6.0 million, of which $2.0 million has been paid to date.
+The agreement requires aggregate capital contributions by the Company of up to $6.0 million, of which $2.0 million has been paid to date.
 The timing of the remaining installments is subject to the JV’s achievement of certain operational milestones agreed upon by the board of governors of the JV.
 In exchange for its membership interest, Mayo’s capital contribution takes the form of cash, staff, services, hardware and software resources, laboratory space and instrumentation, the fair market value of which will be approximately equal to $6.0 million.
 Mayo’s continued contribution will also be conditioned upon the JV’s achievement of certain milestones.
-We are in the process of winding down the JV and do not expect to incur further liabilities in connection with the JV.

 No definition available.